The unseen battle: Why you need secure coding now more than ever

 Securing third-party code

 Third-party code often becomes a gateway for attacks.
 You likely use libraries and frameworks to speed up development, but each one introduces a potential vulnerability.
-To protect your code:
+It is crucial to evaluate third-party code for security flaws and ensure it integrates securely with your software systems.

 Unit testing for security to keep bugs out of your code